New Student Information

 Explore your off-campus housing options, and investigate your transportation options to and around campus.

 Many students will use a phone app called StreetEasy to find off-campus rental options.
 We advise against using Craigslist.
-Current MS students in your Class GroupMe chat will be able to provide you with apartment-hunting tips.
+Current MS students in your Class GroupMe chat can provide you with apartment-hunting tips.
 (A link to join your Class GroupMe chat will be available on your KPI Canvas site.)

 Contact